JosephAllen/apex-code-runner/README.md

 # Apex Code Runner

-This is the README for your extension "anonapex".
+This is the README for your extension "Apex Code Runner".
 After writing up a brief description, we recommend including the following sections.

 ## Features